anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 Configuration Management is composed of the following activities:

 - Desired (Target) State: a version of the software and hardware and their configurations.
-Depending upon the configuration management system these configurations are specified in cookbooks, playbooks, manifests, etc. The configuration specifications in these artefacts is used to configure the different types of nodes, BIOS, operating systems, hypervisor and OpenStack services (through settings within their config files such as nova.conf, etc.).
+Depending upon the configuration management system these configurations are specified in cookbooks, playbooks, manifests, etc. The configuration specifications in these artefacts are used to configure the different types of nodes, BIOS, operating systems, hypervisor and OpenStack services (through settings within their config files such as nova.conf, etc.).

-- Current State: the current configuration of software and hardware as provided by monitoring systems
+- Current State: the current configuration of software and hardware as provided by monitoring systems.

 - State variance mitigation: The CM system, on discovering a variance between the desired and current states, acts to drive the state to the desired state.
 Each CM system accomplishes the task in different ways.